 Another formula, the zinc acetate, contains 30% of elemental zinc, which roughly translates to 9mg of elemental zinc in a 30mg zinc acetate tablet.

 As we mentioned above, however, the effects of zinc when it comes to acne are not dramatic.
-Zinc may reduce inflammation, but it also aids the effectiveness of other treatments, most notably antibiotics.
+Zinc may reduce inflammation, but it also aids the effectiveness of home remedies or other treatments, most notably antibiotics.
 For this reason, doctors recommend that you take zinc not as your main ‘weapon’ against acne, but as a supplement to more powerful treatments.

 If this disappoints you though, it shouldn’t - because there’s another catch.
 We take zinc every day through our food and diet, most of which is fairly rich in zinc.
 So, it’s not necessary to take the entire recommended dietary allowance for zinc through our supplements.
 One 30mg tablet of zinc gluconate per day is just about right, provided that we also eat.
 Which, I sure hope that you do.